redbubble/yak/README.md

       --okta-domain string              The domain to use for requests to Okta -u, --okta-username string            Your Okta username
-      --version                         Print the current version and exit
+      --version                         Print the current version and exit --                                Terminator for -/-- flags.
+Necessary if you want to pass -/-- flags to subcommands
 ```

 ### Configuring